roosnic1/caspers-friendly-comments/README.md

 ### 2. Create and seed the database

+Create a file `.env` in the root directory and add `DATABASE_URL=%POSTGRESQL-CONNECTION%`.
 Run the setup command to create the database and seed it

 ```
 npm run setup